singularity125/fractory-rebalancing/README.md

 Beta 0.9.1 28.11.2016

+Added a button to show controls, most of this changelog is now there

 Added the ability to scroll through simple crystal types and crystal tiers using mousewheel (both forward and backwards) - hover over the ">" button and scroll for types, hover over the tier plate for tiers

 Fixed simple crystal types getting stuck